awesomemotive/google-analytics-for-wordpress/readme.txt

 1. Screenshot of the general settings panel for this plugin.
 2. Screenshot of the universal settings panel.
 3. Screenshot of the advanced settings panel.
+4. Screenshot of the account selection drop down.